Eggnog Custard Gingerbread Men flavored with caramel cocoa are as cute as they are delicious.

 Heat oven to 325 degrees Fahrenheit.
 Bring a pot of water to a boil.

-Remove from freezer, turn mold over, and press the gingerbread men out.
+- Remove from the freezer, turn the mold over, and press the gingerbread men out.
 I suggest you pop them out over small dessert plates, or onto a non-stick mat.
 Move them while they are still frozen, as they get very soft, quickly.